stridecolossus/JOVE/doc/blog/part 2 - triangle demo/devices.md

 final Pointer surface = window.surface(instance);
 ```

+The `DISABLE_OPENGL` property specifies that the new window should **not** create an OpenGL context (which GLFW does by default) which will otherwise cause our Vulkan implementation to fail.

 ## Presentation Support Redux

 With a handle to the surface we can now return to selecting the physical device.